dslvt/LMS-INNO/README.md

 In class database write your url, user and password.
 ![alt text](https://cdn.pbrd.co/images/Hawx15Z.png)

-If host its sql11.freemysqlhosting.net, then all works in our host, some test may work slowly.
+If host its sql7.freemysqlhosting.net(16 line), then all works in our host, some test may work slowly.

 # 3 step